DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 > "The purpose of Freedom Press marketing is to motivate people to order the book online or by mail so as to sell the maximum number of books at the lowest possible selling cost per book.
 This will be accomplished by positioning the books as being so valuable to freelancers that they are guaranteed to be worth more to the reader than their selling price.
 The target market will be people who are or plan to be engaged in freelance earning activities."

-The next paragraph could go into the specifics of how to accompish the above.
+The next paragraph could go into the specifics of how to accomplish the above.

 "People forget quickly.
 Each and every day Americans are bombarded with approximately 4,700 advertisements and marketing messages."